jeff-makes/trih-vault/docs/PRD-Pipeline.md

 - Cleanup scripts load rules from YAML at runtime; no hard-coded markers remain in code.
 - Maintain unit tests under `tests/cleanup/` covering a representative sample corpus to guard against regressions.

+### 7.1 HTML Parsing Implementation
+- The reference implementation uses `htmlparser2` with `dom-serializer` in Node.js and must enable full HTML entity decoding.
+- Treat `<p>`, `<div>`, and `<li>` as block-level elements that introduce paragraph breaks.
+- Interpret `<br>` as a soft line break.
+- Strip all other tags entirely, including `<script>` and `<style>` blocks.

 ## 8. LLM Enrichment & Cache Discipline
 - Episode cache schema is locked to the minimal shape described in §4.2; extra keys are forbidden.
 - Validator behaviour:
   - Trim whitespace on every string, dropping entries shorter than two characters.
+  - Before de-duplicating string arrays (e.g., `keyPeople`), canonicalise entries by trimming whitespace, applying Unicode NFKD normalisation, stripping diacritics, and lowercasing for comparison.
+Preserve the original casing from the first occurrence in the stored array.
   - De-duplicate arrays while preserving original order.
   - Enforce array length constraints and kebab-case for `keyThemes`.
 - Cache keys remain `${itemId}:${fingerprint}`.
 - `data/series-llm.json` may omit `seriesTitle` when status is not `ok`; compose will fall back to programmatic defaults.

+### 8.1 LLM Runtime Policy
+- Default timeout: 20 seconds per API call.
+- Retries: up to 3 attempts with exponential backoff delays of 1s, 2s, then 4s.
+- Safety Cap: To prevent accidental, large-scale re-enrichment during routine incremental runs, the pipeline defaults to a maximum of 200 LLM calls per run.
+This can be configured with the `--max-llm-calls <N>` flag.
+- Initial Seeding: For the initial, one-time backfill of the entire episode history, this safety cap must be explicitly overridden.
+This is done by setting the flag to a higher number or to `-1` for unlimited calls (e.g., `npm run llm:episodes -- --max-llm-calls -1`).
+- Logging: record the model name and observed latency for every call.

+### 8.2 Cache Management
+- LLM caches (`data/episodes-llm.json`, `data/series-llm.json`) are append-only; entries with outdated fingerprints remain but are ignored at read time.
+- Provide `scripts/llm/compact-cache.mjs` to remove cache entries whose keys no longer correspond to known fingerprints.
+- Schedule a weekly CI job that executes the compaction script to prune stale entries.

 ## 9. Compose, Redaction & Public Exposure
 - Compose precedence is explicit: `publicEpisode = { ...rawEpisode, ...programmaticEpisode, ...llmEpisode }`.